 The main role of customer service and support teams is to keep customers satisfied.
 But, as they focus on delighting customers, companies need to ensure that these teams are happy and energetic enough to do their jobs effectively and confidently.

 Often, businesses focus more on improving customer satisfaction while paying little attention to employee satisfaction.
 The reality is that both of them are dependent on each other.
-Overlooking the former or the latter can be consequential.
+Overlooking the former or the latter can play negatively against a company.

 This is where in-house customer support comes to the forefront.
 While customer-facing teams serve your customers, your company should focus on these teams by giving them everything they need to deliver optimal performance.